jsinkers/notes/_notebooks/smd/01_GRASP.md

   fulfill responsibilities
 - __collaboration__: responsibiilities may involve multiple objects working together to fulfill a responsibility

-- __Responsibility Driven Design:__ way to think about assigning responsibilities inOO software design, where the design comprises a community of collaborating responsible objects
+- __Responsibility Driven Design:__ way to think about assigning responsibilities in OO software design, where the design comprises a community of collaborating responsible objects